WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 * Explain wallets and DID distribution
 	* Who are the wallet makers
 	* How wallets will be [interoperable and secure](http://www.links.org/files/nspw36.pdf)

+## Be Proactive
+The reality is that there will always be naysayers and alternatives to our SSI vision.
+However, it is our responsibility to proactively defend our cause.
+It is not in our best interest to spend wasteful energy debating.
+Instead we should focus our attention on awareness and education through positive communications and live exemplars.
+To be proactive we need a plan.

 ## Manifesting some WOWs